BOlimpio/m-portal-aws-kms-key/README.md

 # m-portal-aws-kms-key
 This Terraform module facilitates the creation and management of keys in the AWS Key Management Service (KMS), including the option to create keys replicated across multiple regions.
-The module provides flexibility by allowing users to define custom IAM policy statements and offers predefined policies for common scenarios.
+The module provides flexibility by allowing users to define custom IAM policy statements and offers predefined policies for common scenarios. **For additional resources, examples, and community engagement**, check out the portal [Cloud Collab Hub](https://cloudcollab.com) :cloud:.

 ## Usage
 **Loading...** ⌛